Captian-obvious/captian-obvious.github.io/SolidModelingSerialization.md

 as they have different behavior when it comes to physics and rendering.<br/>
 *ie. they don't render the same way as `UnionOperation`s, and have different collision behavior*<br/>
 Roblox Studio also creates `IntersectOperation`s in a strange way where it intersects all selected<br/> `BasePart`s first, then intersects the result with the first selected `BasePart`.<br/>
-(lines up with my testing).
+(lines up with observations).
 As such, simply looking at the classname and checking<br/>
-if its an `IntersectOperation` or not, we can reliably determine if we need to adjust<br/>
+if its an `IntersectOperation` or not, you can reliably determine if you need to adjust<br/>
 the pipeline to accomodate these differences.
 Although it will take some trial and error,<br/>
 you now can reliably create `UnionOperation`s from their RBXM/RBXMX data.